What is a false or misleading claim in advertising?

 Full judgement can be found here: https://jade.io/j/?a=outline&id=583190

-Pental Limited (‘Pental’) is a company which specialises in a variety of cleaning and household products.
+Pental Limited (‘Pental’) is a company that specialises in a variety of cleaning and household products.
 It is the manufacturer of White King wet wipes and is one of the contributors to the sewerage system problem that Australia is experiencing.
 This is because of their claims that White King Wipes are flushable when they are actually non-biodegradable.
 This was a material misrepresentation for which a declaration was made by consent.

 Ultimately, there was a fine levied upon Pental Limited of $700,000 for their contraventions of the Australian Consumer Law.